fbpx

 Some Australian magazines and regular periodicals

 Australian Railway History is the bulletin of the Australian Railway Historical Society - NSW Division.
 In line with the Society's primary role to research and publish railway history, ARH will contain only historical articles to complement the Society's current affairs magazine, Railway Digest.
-This publication was known as the Bulletin until December 2003 - back issues are available from the ARHS.
+This publication was known as the Bulletin until December 2003.
 Before 1952, the magazine was known as the Australasian Railway and Locomotive Historical Society Bulletin.

 Catchpoint , is a newsletter published since 1975 by the Port Dock Railway Museum, later the National Railway Museum.
 The newsletter used the title "The Mile End Railway Museum Newsletter" until June 1980 when its name was changed to the present title.